 The Olympic Physical Activity, Sport and Health (OPASH) Legacy Project

-Commissioned by the Department of Health, SPEAR's worldwide systematic review of research and practice evidence is expected to have a significant impact on the implementation of the Government's 2012 Legacy Action Plan, setting out plans to achieve post-Olympic targets in a range of areas.
+Commissioned by the Department of Health, SPEAR's award winning worldwide systematic review of research and practice evidence has had a significant impact on the implementation of the Government's 2012 Legacy Action Plan, setting out plans to achieve post-Olympic targets in a range of areas.

 Mike Weed, Esther Coren and Jo Fiore.